Kinnie Starr: Film

 Starr's songs have been included on the soundtracks for the TV series The L Word and the movie Thirteen.

 In 2001, Starr co-starred in Down and Out with the Dolls, a Kurt Voss movie about a fictional all-girl rock band.

 Starr conceived of, and co-produced, the 2016 documentary Play Your Gender, which explores the gender gap in the music industry, asking why only 5% of professional music producers are female.
 Produced by Sahar Yousefi and directed by Stephanie Clattenburg, the film premiered at the Canberra International Film Festival in Australia.
 At the 2017 Melbourne Documentary Film Festival the film was awarded "Best Music / Art Documentary" (in a tie).
 In 2018, the film was screened at the Reeperbahn Festival as part of the "Key Change Festival Initiative".

 Starr composed the score for the 2018 Haida language film Edge of the Knife.

-Activism
+Activism and public speaking

 Much of Starr's work engages positively with female sexuality, in contrast to male perspectives often associated with hip-hop culture.
 Starr identifies as bisexual, and has enjoyed popularity in the queer community.

 In 2006 she formally became a mentor for aspiring indigenous musicians as a faculty member with the Manitoba Audio Recording Industry Association's Aboriginal Music Program (AMP) Camp.

 Starr appeared as a guest on The Rachel Maddow Show on 11 August 2006.
 On 31 August, her single "Anything" was the first-ever No. 1 single on CBC Radio 3's new countdown show The R3-30.

-Starr has often spoken out, for example during a 2013 performance at Vancouver Folk Music Festival, about the importance of protecting water.
+Starr is an outspoken defender of water rights and a fierce opponent of pipelines.
+She debuted a song speaking to these subjects during a 2013 performance at Vancouver Folk Music Festival,.
+A statement from Starr had her further explaining her position on the pipeline: "Misusing water in bitumen and gas extraction has repercussions outside the immediate terrain, yet the government continues to lift protections from water and water life as a way to pave the way to pipeline growth."

+Starr has presented on the subject of kindness in society through Emma Talks and has discussed the need for kindness in response to having to deal with a stalker.
+“We Are Sky”, one of the songs on her album Feed The Fire, speaks to this experience.
+In 2018, Starr further discussed the importance of kindness, participating in the Kitty Lund Lecture Series at York University.

+Starr has been outspoken on the effects of brain injury, after sustaining one herself in 2015, contributing an essay to the 2021 book Impact : Women Writing After Concussion.
+The book, used to help understand the vastly misunderstood subject of concussion in women, won the 2022 Trade Non-Fiction Book of the Year award by the Book Publishers Association of Alberta.

+In 2017, Starr was guest host on the CBC Radio show Tapestry, replacing regular host Shelagh Rogers.
+The episode focused on brain injury.